buddhist-uni/buddhist-uni.github.io/_courses/form.md

 [CBT] M.11, M.17, V.3, M.22, M.42, V.23, V.30, V.38, V.43, M.106, M.114, M.147–149
 {:.mb-0}
 - A few selections from the Vajrayana Canon showing its last developments in India.

-##### Parallel to Robinson's Regional Chapters

-While not representative of the diversity within each of the following "national" forms, I hope that the texts and clips below capture something of their beauty.

 ##### Robinson Chapter 7: Sri Lanka